GreedyGame/android-native-plugin/README.md

 ### PART 2 : FloatAdLayout - For Clickable Ads
 **Class Overview**

-Extended FrameLayout used to display FloatAd creatives !
+Extended FrameLayout used to display FloatAd creatives.

 **Initializing FloatAdLayout**
 ##### `FloatAdLayout(Context context)`

 Constructs a new instance of FloatAdLayout.
-Remember to add it to the current activity context using the following code !
+Remember to add it to the current activity context using the following code.
 ```java
 FloatAdLayout floatAdLayout = new FloatAdLayout(context);
 FrameLayout.LayoutParams params = new FrameLayout.LayoutParams(